We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The main difference between solitaire and pavè settings is solitaire settings have no diamonds lining the shank, so the focus is on the center stone.
 Pavè settings have small diamonds placed on the band and held in place by metal beads or prongs to enhance its brilliance.

-Let’s compare solitaire versus pavè settings for diamond rings, including an overview of each, key differences, and how to decide which is right for you.
+Let’s compare solitaire versus pavè settings for diamond rings, including an overview of each, six key differences, and how to decide which is right for you.

 What are Solitaire Settings?